-Task: produce correct pronunciation for a word, given its printed form

-Suited to connectionist modelling:

-- □ Need to learn mappings from one domain (print) to another (sound) - Multi-layer networks are good at this, even when mappings are somewhat arbitrary - □ Human learning is similar to network learning: - + Learning takes place gradually over time - + Incorrect attempts are often corrected

-If a network can't model this linguistic task successfully, it would be a serious blow to connectionist modelling.
+- Task: produce correct pronunciation for a word, given its printed form - Suited to connectionist modeling: - Need to learn mappings from one domain (orthography) to another (sound) - Multi-layer networks are good at this, even when mappings are arbitrary - Human learning is similar to network learning: - I.e. learning takes place gradually over time - Incorrect attempts are often corrected - If a network can't model this linguistic task successfully, it would be a serious blow to connectionist modeling.
 But ...